 "In order to improve the health of Orange County residents, we need to have a healthy and safe transportation system with multi-modal options.
 It will be necessary to engage the community, enhance policies and re-prioritize transportation funding to enhance the county-wide transportation system."

-19 speakers and featured hosts impressed our audience with these rather startling results of their research.
+19 speakers and featured guests impressed our audience with these rather startling results from their research.
 Some highlights:

 - Obesity costs California $41billion p.a. in public health related costs.

 - The savings from walking and biking could save California $4.1 billion

 - The gain in economic activity from replacing 15,000 cars with walking/biking is $127 million

 - A Lancaster boulevard gained 49 new businesses, 800 jobs, and $273 million in new business revenue by adopting active transportation

 - Typical bike user topology today: Strong and Fearless < 1%, Interested 60%, No Way group 33%.
 Laguna's cycling mode share < 1%, Costa Mesa is 2.8%